 The End of Third Year Assessment (EOTYA) is a six station clinical skills evaluation that is similar to the End of Second Year Assessment (EOSYA).
 Students interview and perform targeted physical examinations on standardized patients.
 They verbalize to the patients what they think is going on and offer a diagnostic work up and treatment plan.
 They may provide counseling to the patient, and at times they may be asked to interpret data.
 After the patient encounter, students enter their write-up online.

 After each interaction students receive feedback from the standardized patient.
 After at least one interaction a faculty observer (watching on closed-circuit TV) also provides feedback.
 All of the cases will be videotaped.

 Upon completion of the EOTYA students receive a report comparing their performance to that of the overall class.

 Each patient interaction lasts 35 minutes.
 The time is divided as follows:

 - PATIENT INTERACTION (15 minutes) Read the opening scenarios (Pay close attention to any student tasks listed.)Interview +/- physical exam

 - WRITE-UP (10 minutes) Complete on-line post-encounter paperwork (PEP).
 The PEP is not usually a full write-up.
 There will be specific information requested.
+Note that only information gathered by the student can be reported.
 (See Sample Case)